jorisstrix/StrixNLUXUpgrades/README.md

 ## Notes

 -   Default number of orders shown is **3** (configurable in the element settings).
--   Calculation of the Total and Discount is done in the Twig file → src/Resources/views/storefront/page/checkout/summary.html.twig.
 -   No additional CSS, Vue.js, or JavaScript is introduced.
 The plugin leverages only Twig, PHP, and the Bootstrap framework included with Shopware, ensuring full compatibility with the Shopware core.